 According to the Associated Press and the Journal of Marital and Family Therapy, 22% of men say that they’ve cheated on their significant other at least once during their marriage, and 14% of wives admit to cheating.
-These statistics also suggest that people are most likely to have affairs with co-workers.
-As many as 36% of men and women say that they’ve had an affair with someone at their place of employment.
+These statistics also suggest that people are most likely to have affairs with co-workers with as many as 36% of men and women reporting that they’ve had an affair with someone at their place of employment.

 After an affair, many couples feel scared, angry, trapped or lost, with no clear direction leading them forward and out of this relationship mess.
 An affair can make it feel as though all possibility of trust and connection has been sucked out of your relationship, and it’s normal for both partners to feel unable to start a conversation without lashing out or shutting down.

-A committed relationships or marriage feels like a safe, unique, private space that no one else can enter.
-Even if there is conflict, life transition, or disconnection, you’ve agreed to make this commitment with your partner, and when you discover it is broken, it can feel like your whole world just caved in around you.
-Thankfully, affair counseling offers the safe and stable space you both need to express your honest emotions, explore your actual wants and needs and discover a way to move forward with increased clarity and personal confidence.
+A committed relationship or marriage feels like a safe, unique, private space where others should not be allowed to enter.
+Even if there is conflict, life transition, or disconnection, you’ve made a commitment with one another.
+When you discover your commitment was betrayed, it can feel like your whole world just caved in around you.
+Thankfully, affair counseling offers the safe and stable space you both need to express your honest emotions, explore your actual wants and needs, and discover a way to move forward with increased clarity and greater relationship confidence.

 Counseling for an Affair Can Guide You Towards Healing and Recovery

-An affair is a relationship trauma that needs to be ‘worked through’ to move towards a more positive and satisfying relationship again.
-As an experienced psychologist, I can help you both recover from this overarching and consuming pain caused by the affair.
-I will provide therapeutic conversations and resources to help guide the process, and it is a process, to reestablish love, trust, and respect in your relationship.
-Affair counseling provides the forum not only to express emotions but also think about what your next positive steps are going to be.
+An affair is a relationship trauma that needs to be ‘worked through’ to move towards a more positive and satisfying relationship once again.
+As an experienced psychologist, I can help you both recover from the overarching and consuming pain caused by the affair.
+I will provide therapeutic conversations and resources to help guide the process, and it is a process, to reestablish trust, feelings of love, and respect in your relationship.

-In sessions, I offer honest feedback, compassionate guidance so that you both can have direct and honest conversations about your thoughts and feelings related to the affair and overall state of the partnership.
+In sessions, I offer honest feedback, compassionate guidance so that you both can have direct and honest conversations about your thoughts and feelings related to the affair and overall state of your relationship.
 Together, we can agree upon boundaries and guidelines for when to talk about events and issues related to the affair.
-So although things may feel painful or even impossible now, if you and your partner are both engaged in the therapeutic process, I can help you identify and build upon the strengths that already exist in your relationship.
+While things may feel painful or even impossible right now, if you and your partner are both engaged in the therapeutic process, I can help you work through the pain and to identify and build upon the strengths that already exist in your relationship.